-So we’ve rounded up some of Long Island’s best ice cream parlors that everyone is sure to love.
-These destinations create their yummy flavors from scratch and have a nostalgic feel that make the experience extra special.
+We’ve rounded up some the best ice cream parlors in Long Island for a family-friendly treat.
+These destinations create yummy flavors from scratch and have a nostalgic feel that makes the experience extra special.

 Hildebrandt's — Williston Park